victrme/Bonjourr/README.md

 ## 👨‍💻 On pull requests

 Bonjourr is open to pull requests, but they do need to be in the spirit of the extension.
 If you'd like to add a feature, please [open an issue](https://github.com/victrme/Bonjourr/issues) before you start working on it so we can discuss of its implementation.
+Additionaly, please read our [technical documentation](https://github.com/victrme/Bonjourr/blob/master/docs/TECHNICAL.md).

 ## 🏃‍♂️ Running Bonjourr